 1fr, 200px, auto, or minmax(200px, 1fr).fr - Fractional units that share available space proportionallypx - Fixed pixel valuesauto - Size based on content% - Percentage of the container widthminmax(min, max) - Flexible range between a minimum and maximum sizerepeat(count, size) - Repeat a track pattern multiple timesSource: Hacker News

-This css grid generator tool was built after analyzing search patterns, user requirements, and existing solutions.
+This css grid generator tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

 The CSS Grid Generator processes your inputs in real time using JavaScript running directly in your browser.
 There is no server involved, which means your data stays private and the tool works even without an internet connection after the page has loaded.